The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-Tender and juicy in the middle and seasoned to perfection, you are going to love these Ajvar meatballs simmered in a zesty tomato sauce.
+Tender and juicy in the middle and seasoned to perfection, you will love these Ajvar meatballs simmered in a zesty tomato sauce.
 Serve them with quinoa, rice, or hoagie rolls.

 Be sure to also try my Blackened Chicken Meatballs for another tasty meatball recipe.

 Ajvar is a thick and savory sauce consisting of roasted sweet red peppers, eggplant, onion, and garlic.
-It’s used in places like Southeast Europe, Albania, Bosnia, and Bulgaria, just to name a few.
+It’s used in Southeast Europe, Albania, Bosnia, and Bulgaria, just to name a few.

-There are many different types of Ajvar, but one thing is for sure, it’s absolutely delicious.
-Let’s make tasty some meatballs.
+There are many different types of Ajvar, but one thing is for sure, it’s delicious.
+Let’s make some tasty meatballs.

 Ingredients and Cost